PSAppDeployToolkit/PSAppDeployToolkit/Examples/ServiceUI/README.md

 - DeploymentType
   - Specifies the type of deployment.
 Valid values are 'Install', 'Uninstall', or 'Repair'.
 Default value is 'Install'.
 - AllowRebootPassThru
-  - Passthru of switch to Deploy-Application.exe, will instruct the toolkit to not to mask a 3010 return code with a 0.
+  - Passthru of switch to Invoke-AppDeployToolkit.exe, will instruct the toolkit to not to mask a 3010 return code with a 0.
 - TerminalServerMode
-  - Passthru of switch to Deploy-Application.exe to enable terminal server mode.
+  - Passthru of switch to Invoke-AppDeployToolkit.exe to enable terminal server mode.
 - DisableLogging
-  - Passthru of switch to Deploy-Application.exe to disable logging.
+  - Passthru of switch to Invoke-AppDeployToolkit.exe to disable logging.

 ## Examples